15 Best Places to Live in West Virginia

 Westover

 Just across the river from Morgantown lies the city of Westover.
-From the high-rises, you can wave across at the worker ants in Morgantown!
+You can wave across the high-rises at the worker ants in Morgantown!

-Local people note that there is a quietness to the area but it is no less atmospheric than bigger cities like Morgantown; that neighbours are friendly and incidents of crime are few and far between.
+Local people note that there is a quietness to the area, but it is no less atmospheric than bigger cities like Morgantown, that neighbors are friendly, and incidents of crime are few and far between.

 12. South Charleston